HoLilla/Portfolio/README.md

 Thank you for your interest in my data science portfolio.
 This is a repository that contains data science projects completed by me for self learning and/or academic purposes.
-This collection isn’t a exhaustive list of projects more like means to showcase certain skills I can use reliably - presented in the form of R (and markdown), Python (to be added), Matlab and SQL scripts.
+This collection isn’t an exhaustive list of projects more like means to showcase certain skills I can use reliably - presented in the form of R (and markdown), Python (to be added), Matlab and SQL scripts.
 If you have any questions or want to